Note - as of Tradebox v1.0.80725.0 the Accounts tab shown in this video has been relabelled as the Sage 50 tab.

 Set Sales Order Despatch Date: Fills out the despatch date on the sales order using the despatch date retrieved from the marketplace.

 Add Message Line: Adds a message line on to the body of the Sage invoice if a message is supplied.
+See Message Lines and Notes for details of this and other message options.

 Automatically post invoices to the ledgers.
 If unticked, invoices will have to be posted to the ledgers manually in Sage before they will register against bank accounts or customer accounts.
 Stock will also not be adjusted until the ledgers are updated.